jckleiner/ci-cd-examples/terraform/fundamentals/README.md

 ## Modules
 You can bundle code as modules and reuse those modules.
  * A terraform module is a folder with `.tf` files

-Terraform ignores subfolders by default
+ * Terraform ignores subfolders by default

+Possible sources of modules:
+ * Local paths
+ * Terraform registry
+ * GitHub (HTTPS or SSH)
+ * Bitbucket
+ * Generic Git, Mercurial repositories
+ * HTTP Urls
+ * S3 buckets
+ * GCS buckets

 Whenever you add `module` to your `.tf` file, you need to do a `terraform init` so Terraform can install/fetch the module
  * After init, a `.terraform/modules/modules.json` will be created which contains information about the modules used in this project.